 The recruiter said the 13M Military Occupational Specialty had been open to women for less than a year at that time.
 “He was like, ‘I think you would be really good at this.’
 He showed me the video of what they did, and I said, ‘Yep, that’s what I’ll do,’” Bryan said.

-Bryan, 29, is now a platoon sergeant at Fort Sill, Oklahoma, one of many women excelling in an MOS that focuses heavily on science, technology, engineering, and mathematical skills.
+Bryan, 29, is now a platoon sergeant at Fort Sill, Oklahoma, one of many women excelling in an MOS that focuses heavily on science, technology, engineering and mathematical skills.
 She is working on her bachelor’s degree and plans to carry her STEM knowledge forward into a civilian job after earning her Army retirement in 10 or more years.
 She intends to be a middle school science teacher after the Army, she said.

 Bryan’s plans exemplify the findings of a research study that shows female veterans are more likely to work in STEM careers than civilian women, and in some cases, female veterans are entering STEM fields at rates higher than their male counterparts.